 The development of any tool such as the pGTI requires a considerable effort to obtain appropriate representation.
-This project has drawn in a considerable range of glucocorticoids [Au: Are you referring to the range of types of glucocorticoids, range of glucocorticoid toxicities or range of indications that use glucocorticoids here?] using paediatric sub-specialities from international centres of expertise, ranging from nephrology, rheumatology, oncology, endocrinology, genetics, psychiatry to maternal-fetal medicine.
-In an ideal world, the development of this tool would also have included other specialities that commonly use glucocorticoids, such as respiratory medicine or dermatology [Au:OK?].
+This project has drawn in a considerable range of glucocorticoid uses [Au: Are you referring to the range of types of glucocorticoids, range of glucocorticoid toxicities or range of indications that use glucocorticoids here?
+Amended for clarity] using paediatric sub-specialities from international centres of expertise, ranging from nephrology, rheumatology, oncology, endocrinology, genetics, psychiatry to maternal-fetal medicine.
+In an ideal world, the development of this tool would also have included other specialities that commonly use glucocorticoids, such as respiratory medicine or dermatology [Au:OK?
+Yes].
 Nevertheless, the desire for a perfect tool should not prevent the appreciation of what is a notable advance in the field, especially given the lack of any current pGTI or equivalent [Au: Edit OK?
-Is this what you meant?].
+Is this what you meant?
+Yes - absolutely].
 It will be interesting to see whether the tool can used in glucocorticoid toxicity studies in these other specialities, and whether additionally minor tweaks might become necessary.
-Certainly, within the field of respiratory medicine, patients with asthma seem to struggle with both the local adverse effects [Au:OK?] (such as hoarse voice and oral candidiasis) and systemic adverse effects (such as adrenal suppression and growth velocity) of glucocorticoids [Au: Could you please reference this statement.] .
+Certainly, within the field of respiratory medicine, patients with asthma seem to struggle with both the local adverse effects [Au:OK? yes] (such as hoarse voice and oral candidiasis) and systemic adverse effects (such as adrenal suppression and growth velocity) of glucocorticoids [Au: Could you please reference this statement.] .
 Although growth is well covered by the pGTI, and oral candidiasis is specifically captured in the infection domain, neither symptomatic adrenal suppression nor hoarse voice are included in the weighting information provided (although symptomatic adrenal suppression is captured in the damage checklist).

-A potentially important omission in the development of the pGTI is the voice of the parents, as well as the voice of the children and young people being treated [Au:OK?].
+A potentially important omission in the development of the pGTI is the voice of the parents, as well as the voice of the children and young people being treated [Au:OK?
+YES].
 The weighting given to each symptom seems to have been assigned purely from a medical perspective and will therefore not capture the relative importance of the toxicities to the children and young people affected.
 Acne or hirsutism, for example, can have a much greater effect on the quality of life and mental health of teenagers compared with older adults.
-It would be interesting to know whether children and young people agreed with the relative weightings created by the adult researchers, and whether the relative weightings change with age for certain domains (for example, whether acne is weighted higher in teenagers compared with toddlers) [Au:OK?].
+It would be interesting to know whether children and young people agreed with the relative weightings created by the adult researchers, and whether the relative weightings change with age for certain domains (for example, whether acne is weighted higher in teenagers compared with toddlers) [Au:OK?
+Yes].
 The supplementary data section includes a very helpful video showing a person completing the score and the images and text provided to ensure standardisation.
 The case study used is of an African American Teenager, but the images presented involve lighter skinned individuals that might not help accurately score dermatological outcomes in patients who are not white.

 However, despite these minor and addressable points, overall, the pGTI provides a well-constructed system for the systematic recording, and scoring, of glucocorticoid toxicity.
 We are genuinely keen to use this tool both for data capture in research studies and in clinical practice.